yashkapoorGithub/Self-Drving-Car-Simulation-Project/README.md

 Self-Driving Car Simulator with CNN :
 This project implements a self-driving car simulator using the Udacity Car Simulator and a Convolutional Neural Network (CNN) for autonomous navigation.
 It allows you to train and test your own self-driving algorithms in a variety of simulated environments.

--> Utilizes the Udacity Car Simulator for realistic and diverse scenarios.
--> Leverages a CNN architecture for perception and control learning.
+This project utilizes the Udacity Car Simulator for realistic and diverse scenarios and leverages a CNN architecture for perception and control learning.
--> Open-source and modular design for customization and community contributions.

 Getting Started: